1inch/1inchProtocol/README.md

 Swap may be customized by flags (see flags section).
 There are 2 types of swap: direct swap and swap with transitional token.<br>
 In case of direct swap each element of `distribution` array matches element of `splitExchanges` and represents fraction of trading off token as alerady described above.<br>
-In case of swap with transitional token each element of `distribution` matches 2 swaps: high 128 bits are equal to swap to transitional token, low 128 bits are equal to swap to desired token.
+In case of swap with transitional token each element of `distribution` (256 bits) matches 2 swaps: high 128 bits are equal to swap to transitional token, low 128 bits are equal to swap to desired token.

 ## Methods